pietrzakadrian/bank/README.md

 2. Create 2 MySQL databases.
 (One for testing & other as main database)
 3. Copy the `env.example` and create a new `.env` file from it.
 4. Set the configuration parameters there (App port, app host, database host, port, username, password etc)
-5. Install the dependencies by running `npm install`
+5. Install the dependencies by running `yarn`
-6. Start the project by running `npm start`
+6. Start the project by running `yarn start`

 ## License